-(2) The Company did not recognize any other-than-temporary impairments ("OTTI") on loan-backed and structured securities in which the Company had the (1) intent to sell, (2) did not have the intent and ability to retain for a period of time sufficient to recover the amortized cost basis or (3) present value of cash flows expected to be collected is less than the amortized cost basis of the securities in accordance with SSAP No. 43R - Loan-Backed and Structured Securities ("SSAP No. 43R") at 2018 on loan-backed and structured securities in which the Company had the (1) intent to sell, (2) did not have the intent and ability to retain for a period of time sufficient to recover the amortized cost basis or (3) present value of cash flows expected to be collected is less than the amortized cost basis of the securities in accordance with SSAP No. 43R - Loan-Backed and Structured Securities ("SSAP No. 43R").
+(2) The Company did not recognize any other-than-temporary impairments ("OTTI") on loan-backed and structured securities in which the Company had the (1) intent to sell, (2) did not have the intent and ability to retain for a period of time sufficient to recover the amortized cost basis or (3) present value of cash flows expected to be collected is less than the amortized cost basis of the securities in accordance with SSAP No. 43R - Loan-Backed and Structured Securities ("SSAP No. 43R") at December 31, 2019.

-- (3) The Company had no recognized OTTI on loan-backed and structured securities currently held, in which the present value of cash flows expected to be collected is less than the amortized cost basis at December 31, 2018. - (4) The Company's unrealized loss position on loan-backed and structured securities held by the Company at December 31, 2018 is as follows: - a.
+- (3) The Company had no recognized OTTI on loan-backed and structured securities currently held, in which the present value of cash flows expected to be collected is less than the amortized cost basis at December 31, 2019. - (4) The Company's unrealized loss position on loan-backed and structured securities held by the Company at December 31, 2019 is as follows:

+a.
 The aggregate amount of unrealized losses:

-1. Less than 12 Months (\$1,190)
+1. Less than 12 months \$ (59,959)

-2. 12 Months or Longer (\$35,993)
+2. 12 Months or Longer (4,405)

-- b.
+b.
 The aggregate related fair value of securities with unrealized losses:

+1. Less than 12 months \$ 3,420,376

+2. 12 Months or Longer 495,596